SPPearce/CompoundMatrixMethod/README.md

     Plot[Evans[k, sys], {k, 0, 15}]

 A number of further examples are shown in the file `CMMExamples.nb`, available from this respository.
 This includes examples with boundary conditions at infinity, higher order equations (up to 10th order), split domains with interface conditions and when higher precision is required.
-Also check out where I have <a href=https://mathematica.stackexchange.com/search?q=compoundmatrixmethod> answered questions on stackexchange using the package</a>.
+Also check out where I have <a href="https://mathematica.stackexchange.com/search?q=compoundmatrixmethod" > answered questions on stackexchange using my package</a>.

 ## Citations